flaf/miscellaneous/puppet4-mod/repository/README.md

 sets the parameter `APT::Install-Recommends` to `true` or `false`.
 The default value of this parameter is `false`.

-**Warning:** with this module, the file `/etc/apt/sources.list` and the directory `/etc/apt/sources.list.d/` will be completely managed by Puppet.
-For instance, to use add a specific repository you have to do it via Puppet.
+**Warning:** with this class, the file `/etc/apt/sources.list`, the directory `/etc/apt/sources.list.d/` and the directory `/etc/apt/preferences.d/` will be completely managed by Puppet.
+For instance, to add a specific repository you have to do it via Puppet.